alexjbarnes/debrid-downloader/internal/downloader/README.md

 - `failed`: Download failed after all retries
 - `paused`: Download paused by user

+### Server Startup Recovery

+The downloader includes robust recovery mechanisms for server restarts:

+**Orphaned Download Recovery:**
+- Downloads stuck in "downloading" state are automatically detected
+- Temporary files are cleaned up on startup
+- Downloads are reset to "pending" state for reprocessing
+- Handled by external startup routine (not within worker)

+**Pending Download Resumption:**
+- Pending downloads from previous session are automatically queued
+- Maintains download order based on creation time (FIFO)
+- Ensures no downloads are lost during server restarts

 ### Progress Tracking

 Real-time progress tracking with multiple metrics: